t1/stereotype-helper/README.md

 }
 ```

-... then calling `...getAnnotation(Color.class).value()` on something annotated as `@Red` will return `red` (which is not the case for stereotypes in CDI).
+... then calling `...getAnnotation(Color.class).value()` on something annotated as `@Red` will return `red` (which is generally not the case for stereotypes in CDI).
 Even more important, an annotation `@Red("strawberry")` would turn out as `strawberry`, i.e. the property is propagated from the stereotype to the annotation.
 For this to work, the name as well as the type of the property must match, or you can explicitly configure it with {@link PropagetTo}.
 One stereotype property can also be propagated to multiple annotations.

 ## Default Annotations ##